You can sign up to get a daily email of our articles, see the Mailing List page.

 People who mostly just browse the internet on their computer have the easiest time to switch; the browser is the same *and* their computer doesn't break for no reason (updates, viruses etc).

 But people who are used to some (typically windows-only) software find the switch disruptive.
-That's expected, you need to truly not care about them and be ready to use an alternative (which are more commonly than they'd think is actually _better_ software), but most people have a hard time with that (change in general).
+That's expected, you need to truly not care about them and be ready to use an alternative (which more commonly than they'd think are actually _better_ software), but most people have a hard time with that (change in general).

 So obviously MuttMutt is entitled to not want to change, and while sharing your experience is fine, I hope this doesn't turn into a crusade to get them to switch.